Israeli Arab League weapons are the key to peace

 Israeli efforts get help

 Saudi Arabia gave Israel crucial military intelligence during the Second Lebanon War of 2006.
-I remember reading that at the time, but the world was more interested in other things.

 By late 2007, Israel was selling advanced arms to Arab League nations.